ChillCode/auto-coupons-for-woocommerce/README.md

 Apply WooCommerce coupons automatically as a discount.

-This plugin have been starcted from a global one, have been not tested by his own, so is not available on WP plugin repository.
+This plugin was stracted from a global plugin, it has been not tested, so is not available on WP plugin repository.

+Intended for develeopment use.